-- The liquid line solenoid closes, lowering the suction pressure. - The pump down control opens. - The compressor contactor opens - The compressor stops - The auger motor is run by the circuit board for 2.5 more minutes, clearing out ice in the evaporator, and then - The auger motor relay opens, and the auger motor stops.
+- The liquid line solenoid closes, lowering the suction pressure. - The pump down control opens. - The compressor contactor opens - •The compressor and fan motor stop (unless the other ice making system is on, then the fan motor stays ON). - The auger motor is run by the circuit board for 2.5 more minutes, clearing out ice in the evaporator, and then - •The auger motor relay opens, and the auger motor stops.